Otros Ejercicios

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-With a cane that he twirled around his diamond ring finger
+a cane that he twirled around his diamond finger

-As they him in custody down to the station
+As rode him in custody to the station

 And booked William Zanzinger for first-degree murder.